Moesif/moesif-browser-js/README.md

 To modify and build this library, please see instructions in Build.md

+Note, this library has ZERO external dependencies (only have dev dependencies or dependencies for some of the examples).

 ## Other integrations

 To view more more documentation on integration options, please visit **[the Integration Options Documentation](https://www.moesif.com/docs/getting-started/integration-options/).**